davidmalcolm/texi2rst/output/gcc-command-options.rst

 .. man begin DESCRIPTION

 When you invoke GCC, it normally does preprocessing, compilation, assembly and linking.
-The overall options allow you to stop this process at an intermediate stage.
+The 'overall options' allow you to stop this process at an intermediate stage.
 For example, the :option:`-c` option says not to run the linker.
 Then the output consists of object files output by the assembler.